-Lineage OS’s latest version is 16 which is based on Android 9 (code-name Pie) since it’s a custom ROM that you need to flash using a custom recovery you need to learn a couple of things doing that.
+The latest version of Lineage OS is 16 which is based on Android 9 (code-name Pie).
+It’s a custom ROM which you need to flash/install through a custom recovery.
+This requires you to learn couple of things.
 If you plan to install Lineage OS 16 on your phone, you can visit the download section in Lineage OS site.
-It is simple as downloading Lineage OS 16 ROM and flashing on your phone.
+It’s very easy to download Lineage OS 16 ROM and flash on a android smartphone.
 But for most of the phone, Lineage OS doesn’t provide the latest version which is 16 at the time.

 - Windows 10 (64-bit) on a drive with 256GB SSD storage is recommended.